apryakhin/legion.stanford.edu/profiling.md

 cargo install --locked --all-features --path legion/tools/legion_prof_rs
 {% endhighlight %}

 The first line installs Rust.
-The second installs `legion_prof` binary into `~/.cargo/bin`.
+The second installs the `legion_prof` binary into `~/.cargo/bin`.
 The supported flags can be queried with `legion_prof --help`.